nelpats/PyPoint/README.md

 # PyPoint
-PyPoint is a Python library which allows you to encrypt values at Runtime and prevent memory hacking modification using XOR encryption and pickle
+PyPoint is a Python library which allows you to encrypt values at runtime and prevent illegal modifications trough memory using XOR encryption and pickle

 ### Some precisions